DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 outstations had not sought out internet services.
 One hypothesis was that it was simply a matter of affordability, given the very low income of the households.
-We also considered practical matters to do with housing such as living arrangements, the condition of the houses, and being home long enough to want a permanent connection to the internet.
+We also considered practical matters to do with housing, such as living arrangements, the condition of the houses, and being home long enough to want a permanent connection to the internet.
 We were well aware of the physical challenges to infrastructure, with one of our partners, the Centre for Appropriate Technology (CAT), having